Despite its long-lost popularity, NiMH battery packs still hold a few advantages over LiPos.

 In search of a small, compact AAA-cell NiMH instead of regular, AA ones?

-This little battery pack from Dynamite contains 4 of these AAA NiMH cells, combining into 220mAh capacity at 4.8V.
+This little battery pack from Dynamite contains 4 of these AAA NiMH cells, combined into 220mAh capacity at 4.8V.

 You might think- such a small capacity may not offer you a super long runtime, but that’s not always required.
 Especially on small scale SCTs, Rallies, Crawlers, or Truggies come into play.